What’s a Fast?

 Complete, alternate-day fasting could be very hard to stick with over the long term.
 But other versions of fasting seem to get easier over time.
 You and your doctor may want to look into the specific plans to see what might be best for you.

-Studies show that fasting might help people with diabetes or prediabetes control blood sugar, improve insulin sensitivity, and lose weight.
+Some studies show that fasting might help people with diabetes or prediabetes control blood sugar, improve insulin sensitivity, and lose weight.
+Other recent research looking at time-restricted fasting disputes some of these claims.
 If you have either of these conditions, it's very important to talk to your doctor before you make any changes to your medication, insulin use, or eating habits.

-Weight training may help you shed more body fat, but not muscle, if you limit eating to 8 hours a day.
-Aerobic exercise, like running, swimming, or biking, while on a time-restricted eating plan might help your cholesterol levels, and cut down on belly fat, Still, you need good fuel.
+Weight training may help you shed more body fat -- but not muscle -- when added to any weight loss program.
+Aerobic exercise like running, swimming, or biking while on a time-restricted eating plan might help your cholesterol levels as well as cut down on belly fat.
+Still, you need good fuel.
 Make sure you cover your nutritional needs.